-Foundation on Apple TV Plus: What is the sci-fi series about?
+Foundation on Apple TV Plus: what is the sci-fi series about?

 Foundation is a compendium of sci-fi novels written by Isaac Asimov.
 The US author’s series is made up of seven books, with the core trilogy – Foundation, Foundation and Empire, and Second Foundation – comprising eight short stories that, after being released individually, were published as three collections in the early 1950s.

-The series initially follows Hari Seldon, a mathematician who explains that, unless humanity changes course, the Empire will fall and be followed by a 30,000-year period of turmoil before a second Empire rises.
+The series initially follows Hari Seldon, a mathematician who explains that, unless humanity changes course, the Galactic Empire will fall and be followed by a 30,000-year period of turmoil before a second Empire rises.
 Seldon, though, reveals that he has foreseen an alternate path that allows the intervening period to be cut down to 1,000 years if certain criteria are met.

-At the behest of the Empire’s reluctant board, Seldon creates the Foundation – a group of the greatest living scientists, engineers, and historians – which travels to a remote planet known as Terminus.
+At the behest of the Empire’s reluctant rulers, Seldon creates the Foundation – a group of the greatest living scientists, engineers, and historians – which travels to a remote planet known as Terminus.
 There, the assembled humans are tasked with preserving an anthology of humanity’s knowledge – the Encyclopedia Galactica – so that, at the end of the millennium, a second Empire may begin.

 “The audience is changing the way that we’re consuming stories,” Goyer told LovinMalta.
 “Game of Thrones was one of the first to do a giant novelistic show and now, with Foundation, we can hopefully [tell] the story over 80 episodes, or 80 hours, as opposed to trying to condense it down into a two or three-hour film.”

-Alternatively, Goyer could intersperse the prequel and sequel books as flashbacks and flash-forwards, if the show will primarily focus on the main trilogy, but hopefully we’ll have a better understanding of the show’s timeline closer to release.
+Alternatively, Goyer could intersperse the prequel and sequel books as flashbacks and flash-forwards, if the show will primarily focus on the main trilogy.
+Hopefully, we’ll have a better understanding of the show’s timeline closer to release.

 Foundation cast: who is portraying who in the Apple TV adaptation?